 Looking for the best beaches in St Barts?
 You can still find little coves where there aren’t any bars or restaurants.
 Our recommendation?
 Pick one, pack a picnic and prepare to fall in love.
-You could source a delicious feast from Kiki-é Mo or Mayas To Go in St Jean, or pick up some takeaway sushi from Baz Bar in Gustavia.
+You could source a delicious feast from the recently opened Eden to Go in St Jean, or pick up some takeaway sushi from Baz Bar in Gustavia.

 These secluded beaches are postcard-perfect and our favourites in St Barts, hopelessly romantic and away from the hustle and bustle.

 This is one of the island’s best kept secrets thanks to the winding path that leads down to it.
 But make your way through the greenery and the beach is worth every step, with its idyllic white sand.
 There are no restaurants or cafés, so you’ll need to bring a picnic – and don’t forget your snorkel.